 -the leadsheet (chord symbols + melody),

--the chord melody arrangement (played in the video here)
+-the chord melody arrangement (played in the audio and video here)

 -a basic chord chart (basic guitar shapes for you to use.)